liborty/rstats/README.md

 ### Implementation

-The main constituent parts of Rstats are Rust traits grouping together methods applicable to a single vector (of numbers) - `Stats`, two vectors - `Vecg`, n vectors - `VecVec` or n vectors and another generic argument - `VecVecg`.
+The main constituent parts of Rstats are Rust traits, grouping together methods applicable to a single vector (of numbers) - `Stats`, two vectors - `Vecg`, n vectors - `VecVec` or n vectors and another generic argument - `VecVecg`.
 End type `f64` is most commonly used for the results, whereas inputs to the generic methods can be vectors (or slices) of any numeric end types.

 ### Documentation

 To see more detailed comments, plus some examples, see the source.
-It is highly recommended to read and run `tests/tests.rs`, which shows examples of usage.

-To run all the tests, use single thread in order to produce the results in the right order:
-`cargo test --release -- --test-threads=1 --nocapture --color always`

 ## Structs and auxiliary functions